Criminal Charges in Defective Grenade Case

 For the latest story, click here.

-7 Responses to “Criminal Charges in Defective Grenade Case”
+7 thoughts on “Criminal Charges in Defective Grenade Case”

 Once again you lefties demonstrate you are totally oblivious to the truth and facts.
 Nothing matters except big government that results in big government failures.